kodecocodes/i9t/swift-2/swift-2.markdown

 Now it's time to focus on a specific problem to solve rather than contrived examples.
 For this next section of the chapter you will be solving a String validation problem using some of the features discussed above as well as more Swift 2.0 features.
 The desired outcome is to be able to write string validators that given an input string, validate the string conforms to any number of rules.
 You will ultimately be creating a password requirements validator that ensures a user has chosen a complex password.

-Switch to the next page in the chapter's playground, "String Validation".
+Switch to the next page in the chapter's playground, **String Validation**.

 ### String Validation Error